-A proposed amendment to the Indian Health Care Improvement Act is intended to improve healthcare access for American Indians who live urban areas, its advocates say.
+WASHINGTON — A proposed amendment to the Indian Health Care Improvement Act is intended to improve health care access for American Indians who live in urban areas, its advocates say.

-The Urban Indian Health Confer Act would require the Department of Health and Human Services to consult with the 41 Indian organizations — nonprofits governed by Native Americans — on healthcare policies for the 2.8 million American Indians and Alaskan Natives who live in urban areas.
+The Urban Indian Health Confer Act would require the Department of Healtah and Human Services to consult with the 41 Indian organizations — nonprofits governed by Native Americans — on health care policies for the 2.8 million American Indians and Alaska Natives who live in urban areas.

 The bill was introduced by Rep. Raul Grijalva, D-N.M., and co-sponsored by 19 members of the House.
 It passed the House on Nov.
 2 and awaits Senate action.

-Roughly 70 percent of American Indians and Alaskan Natives live in urban areas and face inequities in healthcare access because the the Department of Health and Human Services is not required to consult with the urban organizations when it creates policies that impact urban Indians, Grijalva said.
+Roughly 70 percent of American Indians and Alaska Natives live in urban areas and face inequities in healthcare access because the Department of Health and Human Services is not required to consult with the urban organizations when it creates policies that impact urban Indians, Grijalva said.